 Work out your phased plan.
 Of course this isn't going to be set in stone and you'll likely need to be nimble enough to adapt, but it's often useful to have a visual so that your team can see what to expect.
 Remember what we said about reinforcing your values?
 They're so important for this part.
 Your team is probably a mixed bag of excited, nervous, delighted and dismayed at the thought of getting back in the workplace.
+A completely changed and unknown place they once knew well.

 Be as transparent as possible.
 Let your team members know the steps you're taking to prioritise their safety in the workplace, what they'll need to do to get ready and the changes to expect.
 Follow this up with department calls or an open forum for discussion and private conversations where necessary.
+Keep furloughed staff included on all of these communications and in-the-loop as much as possible to ease their transition back to work.
 Video calls are an extension of your business and brand.
 Our team make sure to wear something branded like embroidered sweatshirts or polo shirts.
 In some cases they grab one of our funny virtual backgrounds for when the time's right.
 And for meetings and consultations, they have assembled portable printed backdrops with branded messages and imagery.